HosaynChiba/Vasp_scripts/README.md

 # Vasp_script
-This repository conatain some scripts to deal with diffrenets vasp inputs files
+This repository contains some scripts to deal with different Vasp inputs files